Proceedings in wardens' courts

 The Warden’s Court is constituted under the Mining Act 1978 (WA) and its jurisdiction extends throughout Western Australia.

-A Warden’s Court has power to make orders on all matters within its jurisdiction as set out in Sec 134 of the Act.
+A Warden’s Court has power to make orders on all matters within its jurisdiction as set out in Sec 134 of the act.
 Hearings in the Warden’s Courts are held in open court and witness evidence may be obtained by subpoena.
-Evidence is given under oath or by affirmation and the normal rules of evidence apply as set out in Sec 138 of the Act.
-The order of Counsel’s addresses is determined in the Local Court.
-Decisions arising from the various Warden’s Courts may be published on the archive of Warden’s Court Decisions if given a decision number by the Warden.
+Evidence is given under oath or by affirmation and the normal rules of evidence apply as set out in Sec 138 of the act.
+The order of counsel’s addresses is determined in the Local Court.
+Decisions arising from the various Warden’s Courts may be published in the archive of Warden’s Court decisions if given a decision number by the Warden.

-Note: we are in the process of migrating archived copies of the Wardens Court decisions, please contact the Webmaster if you are unable to locate the decisions you are after.
+Note: please contact Online Services if you are unable to locate the decisions you are after.

 The Warden’s Court listings (cause lists) includes the Court venue address and the presiding Warden.

 Archive of Warden’s Court decisions.
-The lists includes the Court venue address and the presiding Warden.
+The lists include the court venue address and the presiding warden.